-Just like with Reflection probes, and as stated in the Standard Material 3D, objects can show reflected or diffuse light.
+Just like with Reflection probes, and as stated in the Standard Material 3D and ORM Material 3D, objects can show reflected or diffuse light.
 GI Probes are similar to Reflection Probes, but they use a different and more complex technique to produce indirect light and reflections.

 The strength of GI Probes is real-time, high quality, indirect light.
 While the scene needs a quick pre-bake for the static objects that will be used, lights can be added, changed or removed, and this will be updated in real-time.
 Dynamic objects that move within one of these probes will also receive indirect lighting from the scene automatically.